mak1ng/ba-thesis-data/README.md

 # ba-thesis-data

-This repository includes the data for the BA-Thesis `DeepTyper for Python`.
+This repository includes the data for the BA-Thesis `DeepTyper für Python und der Einfluss von Typvorhersagen auf die automatische Testgenerierung`.

 All processes were run on Linux, there is no guarantee that they will work on other operating systems.